clesleycode/intro-stats-python/stats.md

 A statistical hypothesis is a hypothesis that is testable on the basis of observing a process that is modeled via a set of random variables.
 The underlying logic is similar to a proof by contradiction.
 To prove a mathematical statement, A, you assume temporarily that A is false.
 If that assumption leads to a contradiction, you conclude that A must actually be true.

 Similarly, to test a hypothesis like, “This effect is real,” we assume, temporarily, that is is not.
-That’s the <b>null hypothesis</b>.
+That’s the <b>null hypothesis</b>, which is what you typically want to disprove.
 Based on that assumption, we compute the probability of the apparent effect.
 That’s the <b>p-value</b>.
 If the p-value is low enough, we conclude that the null hypothesis is unlikely to be true.

 ### 7.1 Z-Values, P-Values & Tables